How the Rules and Guidelines for Gorilla Trekkers in Uganda are implemented during a Gorilla Trek

-Gorilla Trekking- Rules – Guide Lines – The Do’s and Don’ts for Gorilla Trekkers
+Gorilla Trekking- Rules – Guidelines in Uganda – The Do’s and Don’ts for Gorilla Trekkers while Trekking

-Simple to follow Gorilla Trekking- Rules – Guide Lines help keep everyone safe, secure, and healthy.
-The same applies to the Gorilla Family Visitation.
-Many Human Illnesses such as respiratory diseases, including COVID-19, can be transmitted to them.
+Simple to follow Gorilla Trekking- Rules – Guidelines in Uganda help keep everyone safe, secure, and healthy.
+The same rules and guidelines apply to the Gorilla Habituation Experience.
+Many Human Illnesses, such as respiratory diseases, including COVID-19, can be transmitted to them.

-During these Post-Covid Pandemic Times, the Gorilla Trekking Rules and Guidelines have been updated by Uganda Wildlife Authority to protect the endangered Gorillas and Humans.
+During these Post-Covid Pandemic Times, the Gorilla Trekking Rules and Guidelines in Uganda have been updated by Uganda Wildlife Authority to protect the endangered Gorillas and Humans.

 The DNA of Gorillas is 98.4% like Humans, and they are prone to the same diseases as we are, including COVID-19.
 At present, about 20% of Gorillas die of respiratory diseases.

-Gorilla Tourism contributes to the Gorilla Conservation efforts.
+Gorilla Tourism contributes to Gorilla C conservation efforts.
 That is not related to the Coronavirus shutdown but due to the conservation efforts that tourism directly supports.

-Gorilla Conservation is at the forefront, and the trekker is secondary, though critical in funding conservation efforts of the endangered Mountain Gorillas.
-As Gorilla Trekking has reopened, a COVID-19 Standard Operating Procedure has been put into place to protect the gentle giants of the forest and humans.
+Gorilla Conservation is at the forefront, and the trekking is secondary, though critical in funding conservation efforts of the endanger d Mountain Gorillas.
+As Gorilla Trekking has reopened, a COVID-19 Standard Operating Procedure has been implemented to protect the gentle giants of the forest and humans.

-The wearing of a face mask while in the presence of the gorillas is required during Pandemic Times.
+Wearing a face mask while in the presence of gorillas is required drive ng Pandemic Times.

 A mask protects trekkers and gorillas alike.
-The Mask is the required gear on primate treks in Uganda.
-The masks protect primates from human respiratory diseases that humans can pass to them when in proximity—one reason for the now ten-meter distance Rule.
+The Mask is the required gear on pri te treks in Uganda.
+The covers protect primates from human respiratory diseases that humans can pass to them when in proximity—one reason for the now ten-meter distance Rule.

-The Masks, if properly worn, will protect the endangered Primates as they help block the transmission of microorganisms such as droplets, sprays, splatters, and splashes.
-The mask also reduces the likelihood of hand-to-face contact.
+If properly worn, the Masks will protect the endangered Primates as they help block the transmission of microorganisms such as droplets, sprays, spl matter, and splashes.
+The Mask also reduces the likelihood of hand-to-face contact.

 All those visiting primates must wear masks to reduce the risk of transmission of respiratory diseases to Gorillas and other primates.